Flight-Free-UK/flight_free_uk_website/source/posts/explainer-our-two-pledge-options.html.markdown

 Everybody’s circumstances are different, and there might be a reason why you can’t avoid all flights for a year.
 For this reason, people can make their own pledge which suits their personal circumstances.

 This might work especially well for people who have relatives abroad, who are not easily reached without flying.
-It could also be that some work commitments require a flight.
+Some work commitments also require a flight.

 It could also be a useful starting point for people who haven’t considered reducing their flights before, but would be prepared to challenge themselves to take no flights within Europe, for example.
 After that, a more difficult challenge would seem more easily achieved.